This is part one of a three-part series on glyphosate. Part two can be read here.

 Despite the GM crops being resistant to glyphosate, the crops still absorb the chemical in the same way non-GM crops do.
 But this time around the amount of glyphosate sprayed on the crops is exponentially higher.
 As farmers continue to spray entire fields with glyphosate, weeds are becoming resistant to it.

 As of March 2017, there are now 37 weeds that have developed resistance to glyphosate (6).
-The team at International Survey of Herbicide Resistant Weeds have put together many great graphs on this growing problem:
+The team at the International Survey of Herbicide Resistant Weeds have put together many great graphs on this growing problem:

 As weed resistance increases, GM crop farmers use more glyphosate and other herbicides to control weed growth (7).